-The bill's obligation to collect additional information associated with age verification is itself likely to conflict with data minimization principles inherent in typical federal and international privacy and data protection compliance practices.
+HF 2255 would prohibit a social media company from allowing a minor, defined as a user under 18 years of age, to have an account unless the social media company has received prior express parental authorization.
+This would require a social media company to understand which users are older than or younger than 18, which would inevitably require the collection of additional information to verify a user's age.
+This, in itself, is likely to conflict with data minimization principles inherent in typical federal and international privacy and data protection compliance practices.
 If the state were to force companies to collect a higher volume of data on users even as others are requiring the collection of less data, it may place businesses in an untenable position of picking which state's law to comply with, and which to unintentionally violate.

-5 A recent study from the Pew Research Center found that many Americans worry about children's online privacy but when asked about who is responsible for protecting children's online privacy, most (85%) say parents hold a great deal of responsibility for protecting kids' online privacy.
+A recent study from the Pew Research Center found that many Americans worry about children's online privacy but when asked about who is responsible for protecting children's online privacy, most (85%) say parents hold a great deal of responsibility for protecting kids' online privacy.
 59% also say that tech companies bear the responsibility while 46% believe the government does.
-The study also highlights why it is important to consider the tradeoffs associated with age verification and parental consent proposals that would require the additional collection of user data; around 89% of Americans are very or somewhat concerned about social media platforms knowing personal information about kids.6
+The study also highlights why it is important to consider the tradeoffs associated with age verification and consent proposals that would require the additional collection data; around 89% of Americans are very or somewhat concerned about social media platforms knowing personal information about kids.

-Further, the Commission Nationale de l'Informatique et des Libertés (CNIL) analyzed several existing online age verification solutions but found that none of these options could satisfactorily meet three key standards: 1) providing sufficiently reliable verification; 2) allowing for complete coverage of the population, and; 3) respecting the protection of individuals' data, privacy, and security.
+Further, no "reasonable age verification method" currently exists.
+Any "commercially reasonable method" used by the government carries serious privacy and security concerns for users and should not be mandated.
+Notably, the Commission Nationale de l'Informatique et des Libertés (CNIL) analyzed several existing online age verification technologies but found that none of these options could satisfactorily meet three key standards: 1) providing sufficiently reliable verification; 2) allowing for complete coverage of the population; and 3) respecting the protection of individuals' data, privacy, and security.
 Though the intention to keep kids safe online is commendable, this bill is counterproductive to that initiative by requiring more data collection about young people.